callmecavs/bricks.js/README.md

 ### Events

 Bricks returns an instance that is extended with [Knot.js](https://github.com/callmecavs/knot.js), a browser-based event emitter.
-Using the familiar emitter syntax, it's easy to bind callbacks to the various events that Bricks emits.
+Using the event emitter syntax, it's easy to bind callbacks to the various events that Bricks emits.
 Those events are described below:

 * `pack` - fires when
 * `update` - fires when dynamically added elements have finished being positioned